dell/karavi-observability/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](docs/CODE_OF_CONDUCT.md)
 [![License](https://img.shields.io/github/license/dell/karavi-metrics-powerflex)](LICENSE)

-Karavi Observability is part of the Karavi open source suite of Kubernetes storage enablers for Dell EMC products, providing standardized approaches for storage observability.
+Karavi Observability is part of the [Karavi](https://github.com/dell/karavi) open source suite of Kubernetes storage enablers for Dell EMC products, providing standardized approaches for storage observability.
+Karavi Observability consists of several services, each of which is contained in a separate repository.
+This repository will be the hub for all things Karavi Observability.
+[Issues](https://github.com/dell/karavi-observability/issues) against any of the Karavi Observability services need to be created here.

-It currently has the following services:
+Below is a list of services that form the Karavi Observability solution:

 | Karavi Observability Service | Description | Repository |
 | --------- | --------- | --------- |